Demand Forecasting in Logistics: Methods, Process & Accuracy

 |---|---|---|

-| Moving average / ARIMA | Established lanes with stable patterns | 12+ months of history |
+| Moving average / ARIMA | Established lanes with stable patterns | 12 or more months of history |

 | Causal / regression | Demand tied to known drivers (retail, automotive, seasonal) | History plus driver data |

-| Machine learning | Complex multi-variable scenarios | 24+ months of history plus external signals |
+| Machine learning | Complex multi variable scenarios | 24 or more months of history plus external signals |

 | Expert judgment / qualitative | New lanes, new products, rapidly changing markets | Market knowledge |

 Most logistics companies use a combination of quantitative and qualitative methods.
 The blended approach improves accuracy, especially during periods of market volatility where pure statistical models struggle.
+A common pattern is to run a statistical baseline, then have operations and sales adjust it for known events the model cannot see.

 AI and Machine Learning in Demand Forecasting